Self-embedding similitudes of Bedford-McMullen carpets with dependent ratios: Logarithmic commensurability on non-stationary deleted-digit sets

-\begin{corollary} Let $K,N,y,h$ be as in Proposition~\ref{prop:allnthenrational}.
-Then there are left and right isolated points $a,b$ of $K^y$ such that $h(a),h(b)$ (or $h(b),h(a)$ if $h$ is orientation-reversing) are also left and right isolated points of $K^y$.
-Moreover, we can guarantee that $\pi_2(R_k)=\pi_2(R'_k)$ for all large $k$, where $R_k,R'_k$ are two level-$k$ rectangles with $(a,y)\in\varphi_{R_k}(K)$ and $(b,y)\in\varphi_{R'_k}(K)$, respectively. \end{corollary} Roughly speaking, the ``moreover'' part just requires that the two points $(a,y),(b,y)$ lie in the same row at all stages during the iteration process.
-This is needed for some technical reason. \begin{proof} Suppose first that $y$ has a unique expansion with coefficients in $J$.
-For the first statement, it suffices to prove it when $h$ is orientation-preserving.
+Roughly speaking, the ``moreover'' part requires that the two boundary points $(a,y),(b,y)$ lie in the same row at every stage of the iterative construction.
+This condition is needed for technical reasons that will become clear in later proofs.

+\begin{proof} To address the first statement, it suffices to prove it when $h$ is orientation-preserving.
 In fact, if $h$ is orientation-reversing, then $h^2$ is orientation-preserving.
-If $a,h^2(a)$ are both left (resp. right) isolated points of $K^y$, then $h(a)$ must be a right (resp. left) isolated point and we are done.
+If $a,h^2(a)$ are both left (resp. right) isolated points of $K^y$, then $h(a)$ must be a right (resp. left) isolated point and thus completes the proof.

+Similarly as before, let $\rho$ be the contraction ratio of $h$.
+By Proposition~\ref{prop:allnthenrational}, $\rho=n^{-p/q}$ for some positive integers $p,q$.
+We distinguish two cases.